Data Curation

 ClinVar interprets the pathogenicity of an alteration in the germline context, while OncoKB currently only contains information for variants in the somatic context.
 While a variant might not predispose someone to familial cancer when found in the germline (thus being called benign, inconclusive or VUS in ClinVar), it is possible that it may be oncogenic in the somatic context.

-Mutations that occur at hotspots as per Chang et al. are considered likely oncogenic based on the statistical significance of their recurrence in cancer.
+Mutations that occur at hotspots as per are considered likely oncogenic based on the statistical significance of their recurrence in cancer.
 Therefore, functional characterization may not exist for a variant, making it a variant of unknown significance (VUS); however, if it occurs at a statistically significant hotspot, it will be annotated as likely oncogenic.
 That being said, functional characterization will always supersede this designation, so some hotspot mutations may be called likely neutral or inconclusive based on functional characterization demonstrating that they are not oncogenic in vitro or in vivo.